 14. Make candles

-Candle making is an exciting craft and can be a lot of fun!
+Candle making is one of those DIY craft hobbies that can be a lot of fun!
 If you're creative and good at making things, this is a great indoor hobby to pick up.
 You might even make some money if you sell your products.

 15. Put together outfits